MPh-py/MPh/ReadMe.md

+﻿# MPh
-﻿Pythonic scripting interface for Comsol Multiphysics
+*Pythonic scripting interface for Comsol Multiphysics*

 [Comsol][comsol] is a commercial software application that is widely used in science and industry for research and development.
 It excels